SystemFw/dynosaur/schema.md

 }
 ```

-this code will compile fine, **but result in infinite recursion at runtime**.
+which will compile fine, **but still result in infinite recursion at
+runtime**.
 To make it work, we need to wrap the recursive occurrence of the
 schema in `Schema.defer`, like so: